Mauritius Hydrographic Service (MHS)

 (k) National security, border protection and humanitarian support

-Further information regarding the need for hydrographic services may be obtained here.
+Further information regarding the need for hydrographic services is outlined in the document published by the International Hydrographic Organisation which may be accessed at:-

 https://iho.int/uploads/user/pubs/misc/M-2_3.0.7_E_06142018.pdf